Find services and resources here

 Pharmaceutical Society of Australia

-The Pharmaceutical Society of Australia is funded by the Department of Health and Human Services to provide the Victorian Pharmacy Pharmacotherapy Training Program.
+The Pharmaceutical Society of Australia is funded by the Department of Health and Human Services to provide Victorian Opioid Pharmacotherapy program training for pharmacists.

 The Drug and Alcohol Clinical Advisory Service (DACAS) provides clinical advice to health professionals who have concerns about the clinical management of patients and clients with alcohol and other drug problems.